kevbuh/ig11/README.md

 # IG-11

-“Everything should be made as simple as possible, but no simpler.”
-"Paradise is built and maintained by robots."
+“Everything should be made as simple as possible, but no simpler.” - Einstein "Paradise is built and maintained by robots."

 This is a small amount of my research in AI with links to papers and jupyter notebooks.